Sitemap

 Recommended citation: REGINA DUARTE, QIWEI HAN, CLAUDIA SOARES, "Referral prediction in Healthcare using Graph Neural Networks."
 GReS – Workshop on Graph Neural Networks for Recommendation and Search.
 Co-located with the ACM RecSys ’21 conference, 2021. https://europe.naverlabs.com/wp-content/uploads/2021/09/DuarteEtAl2021.pdf

-A Temporal Fusion Transformer for Long-term Explainable Prediction of Emergency Department Overcrowding
+A Temporal Fusion Transformer for Long-Term Explainable Prediction of Emergency Department Overcrowding

 One-Shot Initial Orbit Determination in Low-Earth Orbit